Lucas Krupinski: Biography

-Lucas won the Grand Prix at the 7th San Marino International Piano Competition, along with all three top prizes: Audience, Critics’, and Orchestra Awards.
+Krupinski won the Grand Prix at the 7th San Marino International Piano Competition, along with all three top prizes: Audience, Critics’, and Orchestra Awards.
 He also reached final rounds of the Busoni, Leeds, and Chopin piano competitions, and won first prizes at international contests in Hannover (Chopin Gesellschaft), Aachen (ClaviCologne), Görlitz (MeetingPoint Music Messiaen), and Yamaha Europe.

-In addition to being a three-time laureate of the Minister of Culture and National Heritage Award, Lucas has received scholarships from the Krystian Zimerman Foundation and, most recently (June 2025), the prestigious Minister of Science and Higher Education Scholarship for Outstanding Young Researchers – as the sole doctoral student in musical arts nationwide.
+In addition to being a three-time laureate of the Minister of Culture and National Heritage Award, Krupinski has received scholarships from the Krystian Zimerman Foundation and, most recently (June 2025), the prestigious Minister of Science and Higher Education Scholarship for Outstanding Young Researchers – as the sole doctoral student in musical arts nationwide.
 He was also honoured with a Commemorative Medal from the Chopin University of Music in recognition of his artistic achievements.

-Lucas Krupinski is represented by the Ludwig van Beethoven Association and Madam Elżbieta Penderecki.
+Lucas Krupinski is represented by the Ludwig van Beethoven Association.